The Taming of the Shrew: Sources

 In 1890, Alfred Tolman conjectured a possible literary source for the wager scene may have been William Caxton's 1484 translation of Geoffroy IV de la Tour Landry's Livre pour l'enseignement de ses filles du Chevalier de La Tour Landry (1372).
 Written for his daughters as a guide on how to behave appropriately, de la Tour Landry includes "a treatise on the domestic education of women" which features an anecdote in which three merchants make a wager as to which of their wives will prove the most obedient when called upon to jump into a basin of water.
 The episode sees the first two wives refuse to obey (as in the play), it ends at a banquet (as does the play) and it features a speech regarding the "correct" way for a husband to discipline his wife.
 In 1959, John W. Shroeder conjectured that Chevalier de La Tour Landry's depiction of the Queen Vastis story may also have been an influence on Shakespeare.

 In 1964, Richard Hosley suggested the main source for the play may have been the anonymous ballad "A merry jeste of a shrewde and curst Wyfe, lapped in Morrelles Skin, for her good behauyour".
 The ballad tells the story of a marriage in which the husband must tame his headstrong wife.
 Like Shrew, the story features a family with two sisters, the younger of whom is seen as mild and desirable.
 However, in "Merry Jest", the older sister is obdurate not because it is simply her nature, but because she has been raised by her shrewish mother to seek mastery over men.
-Ultimately, the couple return to the family house, where the now tamed woman lectures her sister on the merits of being an obedient wife.
-The taming in this version is much more physical than in Shakespeare; the shrew is beaten with birch rods until she bleeds, and is then wrapped in the salted flesh of a plough horse (the Morrelle of the title).
+Ultimately, the couple returns to the family house, where the now-tamed woman lectures her sister on the merits of being an obedient wife.
+The taming in this version is much more physical than in Shakespeare; the shrew is beaten with birch rods until she bleeds and is then wrapped in the salted flesh of a plough horse (the Morrelle of the title).
 "Merry Jest" was not unknown to earlier editors of the play, and had been dismissed as a source by A.R.
 Frey, W.C.
 Hazlitt, R. Warwick Bond and Frederick S. Boas.
 Modern editors also express doubt as to Hosley's argument.

 In 1966, Jan Harold Brunvand argued that the main source for the play was not literary, but the oral folktale tradition.
 He argued the Petruchio/Katherina story represents an example of Type 901 ('Shrew-taming Complex') in the Aarne–Thompson classification system.
-Brunvand discovered 383 oral examples of Type 901 spread over thirty European countries, but he could find only 35 literary examples, leading him to conclude "Shakespeare's taming plot, which has not been traced successfully in its entirety to any known printed version, must have come ultimately from oral tradition."
+Brunvand discovered 383 oral examples of Type 901 spread over thirty European countries, but he could find only 35 literary examples, leading him to conclude that "Shakespeare's taming plot, which has not been traced successfully in its entirety to any known printed version, must have come ultimately from oral tradition."
 Most contemporary critics accept Brunvand's findings.